Helictite Indexes page Abstracts of Vols 30 - 39 Helictite Home page Key to Abstractors

 Published: December 2018, Helictite 44:1-30

-Abstract by John Pickett: Presented on 28 January 1916 and originally published in: Karststudien in Australian 1916, Sitzungsberichte der königlichen böhmischen Gesellschaft der Wissenschaften, Mathematisch-Naturwissenschaftliche Klasse, Jahrgang 1916, VI, 1-75, (Meeting reports of the Royal Bohemian Society of Sciences, Mathematical-Scientific Class Volume 1916, Part 6, Pages 1-75), Translated by John Pickett © 2017
+Abstract by GB: This paper was presented on 28 January 1916 and originally published in: Karststudien in Australian 1916, Sitzungsberichte der königlichen böhmischen Gesellschaft der Wissenschaften, Mathematisch-Naturwissenschaftliche Klasse, Jahrgang 1916, VI, 1-75, (Meeting reports of the Royal Bohemian Society of Sciences, Mathematical-Scientific Class, Volume 1916, Part 6, Pages 1-75).
+It has been translated to English from the original German by John Pickett, retaining sentence construction and meaning of all phrases.

 Includes: 4 B&W illustrations, 38 footnotes